If you’re looking for tips on how to spend quality time with your child, you’ve come to the right place!

 But we also talk.
 If not during the movie, then we discuss it afterward.

-We’re big movie buffs at my house, and my kids have an array of DVD’s.
+We’re big movie buffs at my house, and my kids have an array of movie downloads.
 Each child has their favorites, and when we have a family movie night, we take turns letting them choose what we watch.

 Going to the theater is a treat (and expensive with a large family), but another great way to hang out with your kids.

-But personally, I’ll take a DVD and bowl of popcorn on the couch in my pajamas with my fuzzy blanket any day of the week!
+But personally, I’ll take a movie and bowl of popcorn on the couch in my pajamas with my fuzzy blanket any day of the week!

 Arts & Crafts